sst/sst/www/docs/constructs/AppSyncApi.tsdoc.md

 - __permissions__ <span class="mono">[Permissions](Permissions)</span>

-Attaches the given list of permissions to all function datasources
+Attaches the given list of permissions to all function data sources

 ```js